precog/matryoshka/README.md

 ### DELETE /data/fs/[path]

-Removes all data at the specified path, atomically.
+Removes all data at the specified path.
+Single files are deleted atomically.

 ### MOVE /data/fs/[path]

 Moves data from one path to another within the same backend.
 The new path must be provided in the "Destination" request header.
+Single files are deleted atomically.

 ## Troubleshooting